 Hyaluronic acid is the key ingredient in our dermal filler treatments and the increasingly popular hydration treatment, Profhilo®.

 As you might expect, moisturisers help keep your skin hydrated and prevent it from drying out.
 Applying moisturiser daily keeps your skin healthy, though you should make sure to find one with the right effect for your skin type – even oily skin needs a good moisturiser!

 Peptides are another type of molecule.
 They are included in products that look to stimulate the production of collagen for anti-ageing, but they can be effective for other skin concerns.

 Exposure to UVA and UVB rays from sunlight accounts for 90% of the symptoms of premature skin ageing, including wrinkles.
 These rays break down collagen and inhibit the natural repair mechanisms within your skin.
-As such, a broad spectrum UVA/UVB sunscreens, which acts as a filter of UV light, should be included in your skincare routine to prevent early ageing (put it on even when it doesn’t look sunny, the UVA/ UVB rays are still present!).
+As such, broad spectrum UVA/UVB sunscreens, which act as a filter of UV light, should be included in your skincare routine to prevent early ageing (put it on even when it doesn’t look sunny, the UVA/ UVB rays are still present!).